oss-aspen/8Knot/CI-TESTING-GUIDE.md

 4. Consider if new tests are needed for your changes

 ### For dependency changes:
-1. Pin specific versions in `requirements.txt`
+1. Pin specific versions in `pyproject.toml` (if needed because a later version causes issues )
 2. Monitor nightly test results for compatibility
 3. Update documentation if new env vars are needed
 4. Test security implications